 The Edge used to live in the Los Angeles house where Eric and Lyle Menendez killed their parents in 1989.

-3 times on The Joshua Tree tour, The Dalton Brothers opened for U2.
-It was actually U2 dressed as hillbillies doing country standards.
+Three times on The Joshua Tree tour, The Dalton Brothers opened for U2.
+The Dalton Brothers were actually U2 dressed as hillbillies doing country standards.

 On the Zoo TV tour, Bono would call President Bush (the first one) from the stage.
 He never got through, but the White House operator got used to him and asked why he kept calling.

 Achtung Baby got it's title from the Mel Brooks movie The Producers.
 It was chosen so as not to be taken seriously.
 Achtung means "attention" in German.